 Not only could we assess the validity of your claim for you, but we could also provide you with a road accident solicitor to help with your accident claim.
 We work with a panel of personal injury solicitors with relevant experience in this aspect of personal injury law and we would be delighted to help connect you with one.

 How Specialist Solicitors Can Help With Mobility Scooter Accident Claims

-Whether you’ve been injured in an accident involving a mobility scooter that was faulty, you’re making pedestrian accident claims or you’re seeking injury compensation following a scooter that was being driven above the maximum speed, a personal injury solicitor could improve your chances of winning compensation.
+We could help if you’ve been injured in an accident involving a mobility scooter that was faulty.
+Our team could also help if you’re making pedestrian accident claims or you’re seeking injury compensation following a scooter that was being driven above the maximum speed.
+A personal injury solicitor could improve your chances of winning compensation.
 They should also make the claims process less stressful.

-Before accepting your claim, the solicitor will look at the merits of the case and try to determine who the claim should be made against.
+Before accepting your claim, the solicitor will look at the merits of the case.
+They will try to determine who the claim should be made against.
 If they decide to represent you, they’ll start by looking for the evidence needed to back up your allegations.
 They will also book you in for a local medical assessment so that your injuries can be reviewed independently.